Are you a True BBQ Pitmaster? Do You Know Your Cuts of Pork?

 The cuts below are generally what you find around the United States.
 Internationally, your mileage may vary when it comes to precise cuts and names.

-Let’s start at the top and front of pig.
+Let’s start at the top and front of the pig.

 Pork Shoulder, Or Pork Butt